portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 !!!
 Note
     The cash and security account could be set globally for all import rows of the CSV file through the top panel; see for example Figure 6.
 You can also provide this information as part of the CSV file (include a column Cash account and Securities account).
 Or you can set the accounts through the context menu.
 Right-click on a row in the table preview and choose the appropriate account.

-### Historical Quotes import
+### 1. Historical Quotes import

 To import the historical quotes of a security, only two columns in the CSV file are required: a date and the corresponding quote.
 There are no optional fields.
+The name of the security needs to be provided as a separate step.

 *Table 1: Source data for the import of Historical Quotes.*
 ```